 - What are the terms of your service agreement, including insurance and liability?

-How to Compare Quotes and Pricing Models
+How to Compare Different Quotes and Pricing

 When the proposals start coming in, avoid the temptation to just scan for the lowest number.
 A cheap quote isn’t a good deal if it comes with hidden fees or unreliable service.
 Instead, look for a detailed breakdown of costs.
 A transparent quote should clearly outline charges for the vehicle, driver, fuel, and any other fees.
 Some companies price by the hour, while others offer daily rates or long-term contract pricing.